Collection Online

 About this work

-When Nyapanyapa Yunupingu was a young woman, she was gored by a buffalo in a wild apple orchard and traces of this terrifying experience can still be felt through her work.
-Early paintings such as this one show her figurative use of circles to represent apples.
-More recent works by the artist show how those same circles have morphed into abstract shapes and meditations on rhythm and tone.
+Ms N. Yunupiŋu was a celebrated Yolŋu artist, renowned for her innovative and experimental approach to mark-making as a way of sharing stories and reflections on her own experiences.
+When the artist was a young woman, she was attacked by a buffalo in a wild apple orchard, and traces of this terrifying experience are conveyed throughout her significant body of work.
+Early paintings such as this one show Yunupiŋu’s figurative use of circles to represent apples.
+Later works show how those same circles have morphed into abstract shapes and meditations on rhythm and tone.

 Artwork Details